-Many places entrance, charm, and captivate, but nowhere does this pull seem so genuine as in New Mexico, aka the Land of Enchantment.
-Perhaps it’s the dramatic landscape, which stretches from the depths of Carlsbad Caverns National Park to the Gila Wilderness Area, the nation’s first lands protected for their untouched beauty.
-Perhaps it’s the light—a rosey-hued temptress that has called artists from Ansel Adams to Georgia O’Keeffe here.
+Many places entrance, charm, and captivate.
+Nowhere does this pull seem so genuine as in New Mexico, aka the Land of Enchantment.
+Perhaps it’s the dramatic landscape.
+It stretches from the depths of Carlsbad Caverns National Park to the Gila Wilderness Area, the nation’s first lands protected for untouched beauty.
+Perhaps it’s the light.
+It’s a rosey-hued temptress that has called artists from Ansel Adams to Georgia O’Keeffe here.
 Or perhaps it’s the culture.
-Far before the Pilgrims landed at Plymouth Rock on the East Coast, Native peoples inhabited these lands as did Spanish settlers.
-Though these rugged, wild lands may at first seem as prickly as cactus, New Mexico holds an authenticity that’s becoming increasingly rare to find—and all the more precious when you do.
+Far before the Pilgrims landed at Plymouth Rock, Native peoples and Spanish settlers inhabited these lands.
+Though these rugged, wild lands may seem as prickly as cactus, New Mexico exudes an authenticity that’s increasingly rare to find—and all the more precious when you do.

 The cuisine—not Tex Mex, not Mexican, but New Mexican—is a great source of local pride.
 Spicy green and red chile smothers, sauces, or otherwise tops many favorite dishes from breakfast burritos to green-chile cheeseburgers, both of which have trails devoted to the best versions in the state.